sindhu-2211/PythonDay3/README.md

 - **Scatter Plot**: Shows the relationship between price and area.
 - **Bar Plot**: Depicts the distribution of properties by the number of stories.

-## Customization
-- Update the file path in `pd.read_csv()` to match your dataset location.
-- Modify visualizations to include additional features or explore different aspects of the dataset.

-## Conclusion
-This script provides a solid foundation for understanding and analyzing housing datasets.
-By extending the visualizations and statistical methods, you can gain deeper insights into housing market trends.

----

 ### License
 This project is open source and available under the [MIT License](LICENSE).